Flash Game — Spinner/Slider specification

 • drag the thumb downward to prepare for a clockwise spin, with the arrow cocking counterclockwise slightly on drag.

-• drag the thumb upward to prepare for a counterclockwise spin, with the arrow cocking clockwise slightly on drag
+• drag the thumb upward to prepare for a counterclockwise spin, with the arrow cocking clockwise slightly on drag.
+(Presently an upward drag calls the clockwise function.)

-• Alternately, I might want to allow the user to drag the arrow, and have the thumb slider react.
+• Alternately, allow the user to drag the arrow, and have the thumb slider react.
 Tracking and translating circular motion may be difficult— note the way radial knobs react to mouse movement in the mixers of various digital audio applications.
 Many only react to purely vertical or purely horizontal movement.

 The musical "board game" concept